MajorZiploc/tooling_notes/art/inkscape/notes.md

   hover and hold option/alt key

 Dropper Tool -  Color Selector (d)
+NOTE: click and drag to get an average color of an area

 horizontal flip (h)

 rotate ([ ])

+# Gradient
+select a shape and then create the gradient on the object

 # Clipping and Masking
 https://inkscape-manuals.readthedocs.io/en/latest/clipping-and-masking.html